Andrew Benintendi Player Props: White Sox vs. Marlins

-On Saturday, Andrew Benintendi (.250 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 2:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.290 slugging percentage in past 10 games, including zero home run), take on starter Braxton Garrett and the Miami Marlins at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Marlins.
+He had a one-hit showing in his previous game (1-for-2) against the Marlins.

 Andrew Benintendi Game Info & Props vs. the Marlins